 Systems can be submitted before the competition so that their performance data is used in computing the problem ratings - problems that are solved get a rating less than 1.00 and are thus eligible (unless the rating drops below 0.21).
-The rating system also uses performance data from ATP systems that are not entered into the competition, which can produce ratings that make some problems eligible for selection but easy or unsolvable by the systems in the competition.
+The computing of the ratings also uses performance data from ATP systems that are not entered into the competition, which can produce ratings that make some problems eligible for selection but easy or unsolvable for the systems in the competition.
 Using problems that are solved by all or none of the competition systems does not affect the competition rankings, has the benefit of placing the systems' performances in the context of the state-of-the-art in ATP, but does reduce the differentiation between the systems in the competition.

-In order to ensure that no system receives an advantage or disadvantage due to the specific presentation of the problems in the TPTP, the problems are preprocessed to
+In order to ensure that no system receives an advantage or disadvantage due to the specific presentation of the problems in the TPTP, the problems are preprocessed to constraints, according to the judgement of the organizers.
+The problems used are randomly selected from the eligible problems based on a seed supplied by the competition panel: